 Developed in AMPLab of the University of California, Berkeley, Apache Spark was developed for high-speed, easy-to-use, and more in-depth analysis.
 Though it was built to be installed on top of the Hadoop cluster, its ability to parallel processing allows it to run independently as well.

-Check out this insightful video on PySpark Tutorial for Beginners:
+Check out this insightful video on PySpark Course:

 Let’s take a closer look at the features of Apache Spark:

 - Fast processing: The most important feature of Apache Spark that has made the big data world choose this technology over others is its speed.
 Big data is characterized by its volume, variety, velocity, value, and veracity due to which it needs to be processed at a higher speed.
 Spark contains Resilient Distributed Datasets (RDDs) that save the time taken in reading and writing operations, and hence it runs almost 10–100 times faster than Hadoop.

 - Flexibility: Apache Spark supports multiple languages and allows developers to write applications in Java, Scala, R, or Python.
 Equipped with over 80 high-level operators, this tool is quite rich from this aspect.